caseyn1/Panda-Express-Point-of-Sale-System/README.md

 # Project 3: Point-of-Sale System

 This repository contains the code for a point-of-sale (POS) system developed as part of a group project for a Software Engineering course at Texas A&M University.
 This project was built by myself and a team of developers using an Agile development methodology.
-I served as the Scrum Master, organizing sprints, facilitating meetings, and guiding the development process.
+In addition to being a fullstack developer on the project I served as the Scrum Master, organizing sprints, facilitating meetings, and guiding the development process.
 We used **Jira** throughout the project to manage tasks, track progress, and maintain user stories.

 ## Tech Stack
 - **PostgreSQL** (Required)